bilgino/angularforddd/README.md

 # Application architecture

-Applying Domain-Driven Design and Command-Query-Responsibility-Segregation in the frontend design system, we break down complex requirements into logical boundaries and divide business logic into layers with different responsibilities to keep our code in good condition.
+Applying Object-Oriented Design, Domain-Driven Design and Command-Query-Responsibility-Segregation in the frontend design system, we break down complex requirements into logical boundaries and divide business logic into layers with different responsibilities to keep our code in good condition.

-## Frontend coupled to DDD, OOD and CQRS
+## Frontend coupled to OOD, DDD and CQRS

 The building blocks of Angular already provides us with code organisation strategies.
 Nevertheless, to gain a better design we will bypass the traditional data-driven approach and consider strategies like Domain-Driven Design and Command-Query-Responsibility-Segregation: